blaisereyes/dusty/README.md

 ```
 "But wait," you say, "isn't that just a fancy way of saying you made a bunch of tiny squares?"

-Well, yes, but when you put thousands of tiny squares together and give them rules, magic happens.
+Well, yes, but when you put thousands of tiny squares together and give them rules, it looks kind of cool.
 ```

 ### The Sand Algorithm (Or: How to Make Your Browser Pretend It's a Beach)